Bill Keating: Foreign affairs and defense

 Keating sits on the House Foreign Affairs Committee, where he is the ranking member of the Europe, Eurasia and Emerging Threats Subcommittee, and formerly served on the House Homeland Security Committee.
-He joined a Congressional delegation to Afghanistan, Pakistan, and Iraq, shortly after the 2011 execution of Osama Bin Laden.
+He joined a Congressional delegation to Afghanistan, Pakistan, and Iraq, shortly after the 2011 execution of Osama bin Laden.

 After TSA officers in Boston were accused of racial profiling in 2012, Keating requested a Homeland Security Committee hearing into the accusations.

 Social issues

 In 2011, Keating founded a Women's Advisory Board for the 10th congressional district, in hopes of gaining insight into how best to serve the women in the 10th district.
 From October 18 to 21, 2011, he hosted "Women's Week" in the district, with events focusing on topics such as breast cancer awareness, domestic violence, and female entrepreneurship.

 Keating is pro-choice, and during his tenure in the House has voted against the Protect Life Act and the No Taxpayer Funding for Abortion Act.

 In 2010, Keating received a rating of 0% from Massachusetts Citizens for Life.
 In 1997, he was rated 100% by NARAL Pro-Choice Massachusetts.
 The same year, he received a 100% rating from the Massachusetts National Organization for Women.

 Keating is a supporter of gay rights.
 He supported ending the Don't Ask Don't Tell policy and has promised to push nationwide anti-discrimination laws and marriage rights for gays and lesbians.
 In July 2011, he recorded a video supporting LGBT youth in Massachusetts in conjunction with other members of Massachusetts's congressional delegation and the It Gets Better Project.
+During a March 2025 hearing of the Europe subcommittee, of which he was the ranking Democratic member, Keating verbally sparred with the Republican subcommittee chairman, Keith Self, after Self referred to freshman Democratic Representative Sarah McBride, the House's first elected transgender member, as "Mr. McBride".
+Self adjourned the hearing following Keating's objections.
+During the incident, Keating said to Self, "Mr. Chairman, you are out of order.
+Have you no decency?
+I have come to know you a little bit, but this is not decent".
+Self attempted to continue the meeting, but Keating interjected, saying "We will not continue it with me unless you introduce a duly elected representative (pointing to McBride) the right way".
+This is when Self adjourned the meeting.

 During his 2010 House campaign, Keating promised to increase federal firearm regulations.
 His proposed changes included closing a loophole that allows people on the FBI Terrorist Watch List to buy guns and requiring child safety trigger locks on all guns.
 He voted against a bill to require any state offering right-to-carry permits to recognize such permits issued in other states.